SlamTheDragon/vrc-package-crawler/docs/topics/07_topics_to_learn_practice_observe_and_philosophies.md

    Store raw network data immutably.
 Program code is disposable and recomputable, network requests and origin server trust are limited resources.
 6. **Politeness as a Primary Principle**:
    Rate limits and backoff jitter are not optional settings.
 They form the core architecture of the engine.
+7. **Administrative Security and Human Review Gating**:
+   All administrative reports will require authentication via `API_SECRET_TOKEN`.
+The system will quarantine destructive actions into a human-review buffer (`needs_review`) and will never apply automated delisting without human oversight.
+8. **Stateless Metadata Catalog Air-Gap**:
+   The crawler engine and public catalog will remain an unauthenticated, stateless, read-only index.
+User accounts, authentication, bookmarks, and personalization engines will remain strictly air-gapped in external consumer applications.

 ***